Module Aims

 By the end of the module students should be able to:

-- Distinguish and apply different methods of assessment of physical activity, sedentary behaviour and fitness.
-Understand different inference techniques for derivation of activity, sedentary behaviour and fitness phenotypes as exposures or outcomes.
+- Gain overview of different methods of measuring physical activity, sedentary behaviour and fitness.
+Understand different inference techniques for estimating behavioural phenotypes as exposures or outcomes.

-- Describe and discuss different analytical approaches in activity, sedentary behaviour and fitness epidemiology and interpret associations of physical activity, sedentary behaviour and fitness with chronic disease.
+- Describe and discuss different analytical approaches in activity, sedentary behaviour and fitness epidemiology and interpret associations with health outcomes.

 Pre-requisites